 Resilience is not enough.

-We hear a lot about the importance of resilience, which is about bouncing back, standing up every time you fall down, and getting back on your feet after every setback.
-But the problem with only being resilient is that you end up being reactive.
-Even the most resilient person, team, or organisation is still at the mercy of what’s happening around them.
+Over the last two years, we’ve heard a lot about the importance of resilience: bouncing back, standing up every time you fall down, and getting back on your feet after every setback.
+Resilience is good, but the problem with only being resilient is that you end up being reactive.
+And even the most reactive person, team, or organisation is still at the mercy of what’s happening around them.

 And let’s face it – it’s no fun being constantly knocked down!
 As good as you are at bouncing back, facing a constant barrage of punches eventually wears you down.